 As a result, the mental strength evidenced by the young footballer in dealing with the abuse was praised by almost everybody close to him during that time.
 His manager and teammates were astounded by his ability to simply continue playing.

 Sadly, if the domestic season that directly followed Beckham’s 1998 heartbreak was smooth sailing for Manchester United, the subsequent years for England were the very opposite.
 England were in disarray.
+Guided through an abysmal qualifying campaign for Euro 2000 by a combination of Glenn Hoddle then Kevin Keegan, England scraped through to the competition proper by the skin of their teeth.

 In a qualification group consisting of the comparatively meagre powers of Sweden, Poland, Bulgaria and Luxembourg, with just three wins, four draws and a loss from their eight games, England finished second, nine points behind group winners Sweden.
-Despite a turgid 1-0 loss at home, they squeezed beyond rivals Scotland by winning their Euro qualification play-off tie 2-1 across two legs.
+Despite a turgid 1-0 loss at home, they squeezed beyond rivals Scotland by winning their Euro qualification playoff tie 2-1 across two legs.

 Yet at the tournament matters only worsened, and under the weight of expectation from their watching nation, England buckled.
 Their fragile nerve deserted them, their temperate abilities waned and, after a loss against Romania condemned them to a third-place finish in the group, their competition was over.